Finding the right cat litter for your feline friend doesn't have to be a perplexing puzzle.

 Let's review the various considerations which should guide you in finding the best cat litter for your cat.

 Perhaps the most notable characteristic of cat litter is whether it clumps in the presence of liquid or not.

-In some cases, kittens, or cats with a rare disorder called Pica, may attempt to eat the litter.
+Sometimes, kittens or cats with a rare disorder called Pica may attempt to eat the litter.
 If you think your cat may have swallowed a considerable amount of litter, do contact your vet.

 Cat Litter Odor Control